anvilproject/anvil-portal/content/learn/learn.md

 Budgets, and alerts are set at the Terra Billing Project level so you may end up having a Terra Billing Project per lab member and per shared workspace.

-You will also want to deliberate in your planning about who can share Terra Billing Accounts and Terra workspaces with “can execute” permissions.
+You will also want to deliberate in your planning about who can-share Terra Billing Accounts and Terra workspaces with can-execute permissions.
 For example you may assign a lab manager who creates workspaces for users and allows them to execute but not share the workspace.